Shelburne, Burlington, Saint Albans, Alburg, Isle La Motte

 Up near the Canadian Border, two lighthouses were built to guide mariners around a dangerous channel and between these rather large islands.
 One on the Isle La Motte, and the other, which was the site of the first European settlement in Vermont, and was used during the Revolutionary War, called Windmill Point.

-Note: For stories of famous lighthouse events and folklore, check out the Lighthouse Stories section of this website.
-There you'll also find info on my book “New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales” of over 40 stories with 160 images, which you can purchase from Schiffer Publishing.
+For stories of famous lighthouse events and folklore, check out my book “New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales” of over 40 stories with 160 images, which you can purchase from Schiffer Publishing, or from most book stores.
+Here is the table of contents to explore.

 One famous rescue described in the book occured in Burlington where Keeper James Wakefied risked his life to save the crew of the General Butler during a fierce storm.